hem9984/Azlon-demo/README.md

 ```
 * Frontend UI: http://localhost:8080/
 * Restack UI: http://localhost:5233/
+* Default output directory: ./Azlon-demo/llm-output

 ### Usage in Frontend UI
 1. Enter your user_prompt and test_conditions.
-Optionally, add the files you wish it to start with in <PATH TO>/llm-output/input
+Optionally, add the files you wish it to start with in PATH_TO/llm-output/input
 2. Click "Run Workflow".
 3. Wait for your project code to complete!
-The final files will be saved to <PATH TO>/llm-output/<TIMESTAMPT OF WORKFLOW> on your local machine.
+The final files will be saved to PATH_TO/llm-output/TIMESTAMP_OF_WORKFLOW on your local machine.
 * 🤖 It will recursively generate code, run the code, and fix the code if needed until it deems that your test case(s) are fulfilled.
 -------------------------------------------------------------
 ## Overview